 Are you a fan of the 2003 Christmas film Elf?
 Ever wondered where Elf was filmed?
 I’ll tell you—right in New York City, with the exception of a few interior scenes filmed in Vancouver.

-Of course, a lot of films have been shot the big apple, but few films have done such an excellent job of encapsulating what this city is truly like during the holiday season the way Elf has, which is probably why so many love this Christmas classic!
+Of course, there are a lot of movies filmed in NYC, but few films have done such an excellent job of encapsulating what this city is truly like during the holiday season the way Elf has, which is probably why so many love this Christmas classic!

 Without further ado, below we will give you the most notable NYC filming locations used in Elf!

 Elf Filming Locations in New York!

 So, where was Elf filmed?
 Remember the scene where Buddy (Played by Will Ferrell) goes into his father’s (played by James Caan) office with him, attempts to be a business-oriented adult, but his child-like personality can’t help but seep through?

 The company (‘Greenway Press’) where Buddy’s father works, is located in the Empire State Building (2t 20 West 34th Street at 5th Avenue).
 It’s one tall building, so be prepared if you plan on visiting!